dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 [!code-csharp[](validation/samples_snapshot/2.x/Create.cshtml.cs?name=snippet&highlight=3-6)]

 Web API controllers don't have to check `ModelState.IsValid` if they have the `[ApiController]` attribute.
-In that case, an automatic HTTP 400 response containing issue details is returned when model state is invalid.
+In that case, an automatic HTTP 400 response containing error details is returned when model state is invalid.
 For more information, see [Automatic HTTP 400 responses](xref:web-api/index#automatic-http-400-responses).

 ## Rerun validation